use-ink/cargo-contract/README.md

 ##### `cargo contract new my_contract`

-Creates an initial smart contract with some scaffolding code into a new folder `my_contract` .
+Create an initial smart contract with some scaffolding code into a new folder `my_contract` .

 The contract contains the source code for the [`Flipper`](https://github.com/paritytech/ink-examples/blob/main/flipper/lib.rs)